Research Consent Form (English / Spanish)

 Fig 2.
 Cerebellar exposure upon Chiari decompression.
 The dural incision yields approximately this cerebellar surface exposure

 To promote the safety of the procedure, while under general anesthesia, the sensory and motor neurological systems of a person undergoing cerebellar decompression for Chiari type I malformation are electrophysiologically monitored.

 Fig. 3.
 Somatosensory evoked potentials.
-Electrical stimuli are applied to the skin over the posterior tibial and/or median nerves while scalp electrodes measure electrical potentials arising form the brain surface.
+Electrical stimuli are applied to the skin over the posterior tibial and/or median nerves while scalp electrodes measure electrical potentials arising from the sensory region of the brain surface form the brain surface.
 If they coincide in timing, then the sensory neural circuits between the peripheral nerves and the brain surface remain in physiological continuity.

-In this study, we seek to characterize the connectivity of the cerebellum to those areas of the brain that are under monitoring by the scalp and body electrodes that correspond to the neuromonitoring.
-We perform the same neuromonitoring, both SSEPs and TMS, as per our routine for decompressive Chiari I surgery.
-The addition to routine Chiari decompressive surgery is that from the exposure of the surface of the cerebellum we record electrophysiological data how the cerebellum interacts with the nervous system functions that are monitored SSEPs and TMS.
+In this study, we seek to characterize the connectivity of the cerebellum to those areas of the brain that are under monitoring via the scalp and body electrodes that correspond to the neuromonitoring.
+We perform the same neuromonitoring, both SSEPs and tcmMEP, as per our routine for decompressive Chiari I surgery.
+The addition to routine Chiari decompressive surgery is that from the exposure of the surface of the cerebellum we record electrophysiological data how the cerebellum interacts with the nervous system functions that are monitored by SSEPs and tcmMEP.